The Remarkable Story Of George Washington Bush, The Free Black Man Who Pioneered The Pacific Northwest

 George Washington Bush’s Struggles With Racism

-George Washington Bush was an unusual man for his time from the start.
-By the time he was born around 1790, the exact date is unknown, the newly-formed United States had almost 700,000 slaves, yet Bush was born free — and to interracial parents, over 150 years before interracial marriage would even be legal across the entire U.S.
+George Washington Bush (some historians believe that Washington was not his middle name, however) was an unusual man for his time.
+By the time he was born around 1790, the newly-formed United States had almost 700,000 slaves, yet Bush was born free — and to interracial parents.
+This was 150 years before interracial marriage would even be legal across the entire U.S.

 His mother was an Irish-American maid and his father was either a sailor of African descent or from India.